cqs-data61/DeepTaster/README.md

 ### Generate Classifier

 #### Step 1: Target model Generation
 Training victim/suspect models need GPU and lots of time.
-You can freely use pre-trained models in [URL](https://drive.google.com/drive/folders/1hWS5VssqjE0284YfL4mI9wJSTHyNsuN3).
+You can freely use pre-trained models in [Google Drive](https://drive.google.com/drive/folders/1hWS5VssqjE0284YfL4mI9wJSTHyNsuN3).
-You can download models from the [g](https://drive.google.com/drive/folders/1hWS5VssqjE0284YfL4mI9wJSTHyNsuN3) and put them into the *models* folder or **can simply run *model.ipynb***.
+You can download models from the [Google Drive](https://drive.google.com/drive/folders/1hWS5VssqjE0284YfL4mI9wJSTHyNsuN3) and put them into the *models* folder or **can simply run *model.ipynb***.

 If you want to generate your own models, train nine models for each dataset and architecture using *train.ipynb*.